strmlineapp-ux/agileflow/docs/data-documentation.md

 **How It Works:**

 1.  **Page Access**: Access to a page is determined by the `access` object on its `AppPage` configuration.
-A user can view a page if they are a system admin, if the page has no rules (making it public), or if their `userId`, `Team` membership, or `AdminGroup` membership is listed in the corresponding access array.
+A user can view a page if they are a system admin, if the page has no access rules (making it public), or if their `userId` or `Team` membership is listed in the corresponding access array.

-2.  **Tab Access**: A tab's visibility is determined by its parent page.
-If you can see the page, you can see all of its tabs.
-    *   **The Exception**: You can restrict a tab to be "admin-only."
-If an `AppTab` object has its own `access.adminGroups` rule, its visibility is overridden.
-It will **only** be visible to system administrators and members of those specific admin groups.
-This provides a simple way to create privileged tabs on otherwise public pages.
+2.  **Tab Visibility**: A page's content is composed of one or more `AppTab`s.
+If a page has zero associated tabs, it is considered unconfigured and will **not** appear in the sidebar navigation, making it inaccessible.
+A page must have at least one tab to be rendered.

 **Example Configurations (`mock-data.ts`):**